Lume-ai/lume-cookbooks/README.md

 Example code and guides for accomplishing common tasks with the [Lume API](https://docs.lume.ai).
 To run these examples, you'll need a Lume API key ([reach out to start a trial]([https://](https://cal.com/lume-ai/intro-call?date=2024-04-18&month=2024-04))).
 Set the Lume API Key in the notebook cell.

-Most code examples are written in Python, though the concepts can be applied in any language.
+Currently all code examples are written in Python, though the concepts can be applied in any language.

 For more information, check out the [Lume Documentation](https://docs.lume.ai) and [Lume Landing Page](https://www.lume.ai).